Background

 Structural issues, systemic issues, however, are much more serious.
 They require a revamping of the entire structure that gave rise to the problem.

-So you need to differentiate these two.
 Sometimes you come across a business deal or a company or a management structure or a story and you say to yourself, "Wow, this looks really bad.
 The whole system is falling apart and corrupt."
-And then when you delve deeper, you discover that actually this has been a single wrong decision or an operational issue or a problem with the chain of supply.
-So you need to be very, very careful before you characterize issues, topics, and problems as structural and systemic.
-You need to know the field.

 So if you are writing about finance, you need to be acquainted with theories of finance.
+If you are writing about manufacturing, you need to know about various theories of manufacturing.

 Not only formal academic theories, but theories on the ground.
 They are known as heuristics, rules of thumb, cumulative wisdom, which is derived from long-term experience by managers and employees.